-Fortunately, you don’t have to work on your home to feel like you’re creating something new for your space!
-“Upcycling” is a great way to take materials you already have and repurposing them into something new and creative.
-It’s cost-sustainable, eco-friendly, and fun!
-From furniture to clothing, these ideas for repurposed items are sure to give you something to do.
+Fortunately, you don’t have to leave home to feel like you’re creating something new for your space!
+“Upcycling” is a great way to take materials you already have and repurposing them into something new and creative!
+It’s cost-sustainable, reduces waste, and it’s fun!
+If you become an expert, you may even be able to create a facsimile for a high-end product.
+From furniture to clothing, these ideas for repurposed items are sure to keep you busy.

 The key is imagination!
 Take an everyday object out of its typical context and think about other ways you can possibly use it.
 Does it have spaces that could hold plants?
-Could it be transformed into an eclectic light fixture?
-How can it be made into bookends?
+Could it be transformed into an eclectic lamp?
+How could that heavy, decorative object be turned into a bookend?
+How could that bookcase be made into a play kitchen for the kiddos?
+Old stuff has so many possibilities to become an upcycled masterpiece.

 1. Upcycle Clothing

-Upcycled accessories are nice because they often require a lot less material than a whole piece of clothing.
-Also, they can be a fun conversation piece!
+An upcycled accessory like a scarf, piece of jewelry, or headband is nice because it can often require a lot less material than a whole piece of clothing.
+Also, they can be an eclectic and fun conversation piece!
 Check out these simple, DIY headbands.
 You only need three things: A plastic headband, a scarf or fabric, and a hot glue gun!
+Check out LessPlasticLiving to see the tutorial!

 3. Upcycling Jewelry

-With a little resin, you can turn so many things into jewelry!
-Check out this tutorial on how to make unique custom jewelry.
-Things you can suspend in resin include old repurposed jewelry, flowers, and twigs, sprinkles, small toys, book pages, the list goes on!
+There are no limits on the things you can suspend in resin, including repurposed jewelry, flowers, and twigs, sprinkles, small toys, book pages, the list goes on!
 You could even ModPodge paper or a picture to the inside of a bottle cap and fill it with resin.
 If you want something a little less complicated, take some pretty scrap fabric and cut it into two identical earrings, maybe a leaf or a teardrop shape!

 Upcycling For Your Home

 Check your attic, garage, or storage for any furniture that’s outdated.
 Talk to your friends and ask if they have any old furniture they’re putting on their curb.
-Since thrift stores, yard sales, and antique shops are not a viable option at this point, you can also check Facebook marketplace or other apps where you can buy/sell secondhand goods.
-If you do use this method, be very cautious to keep your distance from individuals, and sanitize the piece of furniture before you work with it.
+Check thrift stores, yard sales, and antique shops for bargains.
+You can also check Facebook marketplace or other apps where you can buy/sell secondhand goods.
+Whether it’s an end table, desk, dresser, or coffee table, upcycling furniture can be a great way to fill your free time.

 5. Flower Arrangements